 As this profession is experiencing above-average growth, finding a job in this field usually doesn’t take very long in highly populated areas.
 It is important that individuals seeking this type of job hold an appropriate degree type and are certified to work with individuals with autism.

 Because this profession is not very competitive or crowded with job seekers, enrollment in applied behavior analysis degree programs is generally attainable for most people.
 Before obtaining a Master’s degree, students must have a Bachelor’s degree in applied behavior analysis or a related field such as special education, social work, or psychology.

 While becoming a Board Certified Behavior Analyst (BCBA) is not required to become an ASD specialist, this is always an option for those who want to advance their career and have more options.

 Pros and Cons of the Position

 Autism is a serious condition that affects the lives of about one in 68 people beginning in early childhood.
 Specialized therapists can alleviate some of the symptoms of this disorder and make life easier for individuals diagnosed with this condition.
-If you enjoy working with people, you may want to consider becoming an autism spectrum disorder specialist.
+The job outlook for this field is quite promising and there is a lot of room for growth.
+If you enjoy working with children or adults with special needs and want to make a difference in their lives, you may want to consider becoming an autism spectrum disorder specialist.